Amidst heightened border tension, Chinese hackers targeted India’s power through malware: US firm | Law-Order

 The activity was identified through a combination of large-scale automated network traffic analytics and expert analysis.

-It took two hours for the power supply to resume for essential services, prompting Chief Minister Uddhav Thackeray to order an enquiry into the incident.
+It took two hours for the power supply to resume for essential services, prompting Chief Minister Uddhav Thackeray to order an inquiry into the incident.

-In its report, Recorded Future notified the appropriate Indian government departments before the publication of the suspected intrusions to support incident response and remediation investigations within the impacted organisations.
+In its report, Recorded Future notified the appropriate Indian government departments before the publication of the suspected intrusions to support incident response and remediation investigations within the impacted organizations.

 There was no immediate response from the Indian government on the study by the US company.

-Since early 2020, Recorded Future's Insikt Group observed a large increase in suspected targeted intrusion activity against Indian organisations from the Chinese state-sponsored group.
+Since early 2020, Recorded Future's Insikt Group observed a large increase in suspected targeted intrusion activity against Indian organizations from the Chinese state-sponsored group.

 The New York Times, in a report, said that the discovery raises the question about whether the Mumbai outage was meant as a message from Beijing about what might happen if India pushed its border claims too vigorously.